syamfarh/tp/docs/UserGuide.md

 Parameters: INDEXES (must be positive integers, separated by spaces)
 Example: delete 1 3 5"
 ```
-* GUI reflects that delete is in red font.
+* GUI reflects that delete is in red font

 ![delete format](images/delete-UG/deletenoindex.png)